How to Send Email to Undisclosed Recipients in Gmail

 How to Send Emails to Undisclosed Recipients in Gmail

-Each recipient listed in the BCC field receives a copy of the email, but no one listed in the BCC field can see the names of the other recipients, which protects everyone's privacy.
-Nobody except you and the BCC recipients knows that they were sent a copy of the email.
+Each recipient in the BCC field receives a copy of the email.
+Still, no one listed in the BCC field can see the names of the other recipients, which protects everyone's privacy.
+Nobody except you and the BCC recipients knows they were sent a copy of the email.
 Their email addresses are not exposed.

-The only caveat is that you have to enter something in the "To" field.
-The best solution for this is to send the email to yourself, and BCC everybody you want to receive your message.
+The only caveat is that you must enter something in the "To" field.
+The best solution for this is to send the email to yourself and BCC everybody you want to receive your message.

 Here's how to address a message in Gmail to Undisclosed recipients with all email addresses hidden.